microsoft/service-fabric-observer/Documentation/Observers.md

 This observer also monitors the FabricObserver service itself across CPU/Mem/FileHandles/Ports.

-## AzureStorageObserver
+## AzureStorageUploadObserver
-Runs periodically (please do set its RunInterval setting) and will upload dmp files that AppObserver creates when you set dumpProcessOnError to true to a specified Azure Storage Account (blob storage only) and blob container name.
+Runs periodically (you can set its RunInterval setting, just like any observer) and will upload dmp files that AppObserver creates when you set dumpProcessOnError to true and supply Error thresholds in AppObserver configuration.
+The files are compressed and uploaded to a specified Azure Storage Account (blob storage only) and blob container name (default is fodumps, but you can configure this).
 It will delete dmp files from local storage after each successful upload.
-For authentication to AzStorage, only ConnectionString auth is supported today.
+For authentication to Azure Storage, Storage Connection String and Account Name/Account Key pair are supported today.
 Since there is currently only support for Windows process dumps (by AppObserver only), there is no need to run this Observer on Linux (today..).
 The dumps created are *not* crash dumps, they are live dumps of a process's memory, handles, threads.
 The target process will not be killed or blow up in memory size.
 The offending service will keep on doing what it's doing wrong.
-By default, the dmp files are MiniPlus mini dumps, so they will roughly be as large as the target process's private working set and stack.
+By default, the dmp files are MiniPlus mini dumps, so they will be roughly as large as the target process's private working set and stack.
 You can set to Mini (similar size) or
 Full, which is much larger.
 You probably do not need to create Full dumps in most cases.

+#### Compression

+All dmp files are compressed to zip files before uploading to your storage account over the Internet.
+By default, the compression level is set to Optimal, which means the files will are compressed to the *smallest size possible*.
+You can change this in configuration to Fastest or NoCompression.
+It's up to you.

+Optimal: Best compression, uses more CPU for a short duration (this should not be an issue nor a deciding factor).
+Fastest: Fastest compression, uses less CPU than Optimal, produces non-optimally compressed files.
+NoCompression: Don't compress.
+This is NOT recommended.
+You should reduce the size of these files before uploading them to your cloud storage (blob) container.

+#### Encrypting your secrets

-It is very important that you generate an encrypted ConnectionString string in a supported way: Use Service Fabric's Invoke-ServiceFabricEncryptText PowerShell cmdlet with your Cluster thumbprint or cert name/location.
+It is very important that you generate an encrypted Connection String or Account Key string in a supported way: Use Service Fabric's Invoke-ServiceFabricEncryptText PowerShell cmdlet with your Cluster thumbprint or cert name/location.
 Please see the [related documentation with samples](https://docs.microsoft.com/en-us/powershell/module/servicefabric/invoke-servicefabricencrypttext?view=azureservicefabricps).
 It is really easy to do!

 Also, since FO runs as NetworkUser by default, you will need to supply a SecretsCertificate setting in ApplicationManifest.xml which will enable FO to run as unprivileged user and access your private key for the cert installed on the local machine.
 This section is already present in ApplicationManifest.xml.
 Just add the thumbprint you used to create your encrypted connection string and a friendly name for the cert.
 If you do not do this, then you will need to run FO as System in order for decryption of your connection string to work and for blob uploads to succeed.

+As always, if you want to monitor services that are running as System user (or Admin user), you must run FabricObserver as System user.
+In this case, you do not need to set SecretsCertificate.

 SecretsCertificate configuration in ApplicationManifest.xml: